Sagabootcamp/Bamazon/README.md

 ## Bamazon

-### OVERVIEW
+#### OVERVIEW

 This application is to display the products available on sale.
-It takes a database named Bamazon, a table named Products, and the # columns of ItemID, ProductName, DepartmentName, Price, and # StockQuantity.
+It takes a database named Bamazon, a table named products.

 ### Process